svalinn/DAGMC-viz/README.md

 ----------------------------------------

+### tag_expansion.py
-<span>3.</span> tag_expansion.py can be used to expand vector tags on a mesh and generate a data file for each value in the vector tag.
+This module can be used to expand vector tags on a mesh and generate a data file for each value in the vector tag.
 VisIt will recognize the collection of these data files as a database, and permit stepping through them in an animation.

 ```
 tag_expansion [meshfile]